48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 We enjoyed and recommend the following spots:

-• Three Blue Doors – Merewether and Civic
+• Three Blue Doors – Merewether and Civic: Fresh, seasonal cafe fare

-Drive: Newcastle is an easy 2-hour drive from Sydney along the M1.
+• Drive: Newcastle is an easy 2.5-hour drive from Sydney along the M1.
+The route is well-signposted and mostly freeway driving.

-Train: The train from Central Station takes about 2.5 hours.
-It stops just outside the city centre, but you can join the light rail to Civic or Newcastle East.
+• Train: The train from Central Station takes about 2.5 hours.
+It stops at Newcastle Interchange, just outside the city centre.
+From there, you can easily join the light rail to Civic or Newcastle East.

 Getting Around Newcastle